 Visitors must have a current passport, adequate funds to support themselves, and a return airline ticket.
 US citizens require a passport that must be valid for 6 months from date of entry.
 It is the travelers’ responsibility to ensure they have the proper visa to travel into each country on his or her itinerary as well as for re-entry and return to their country.
 Since regulations vary by country, contact your consulate or embassy of your country for the requirement.

 Guests will be met by a crewmember in uniform at the Baltra Airport and transferred to the yachts.
 Guests will board Thursday at 1 pm.
-Diving on your Galapagos LiveAboard cruise begins Thursday afternoon through Wednesday morning.
+Diving on your Galapagos Islands liveaboard scuba diving trip begins Thursday afternoon through Wednesday morning.
 Guests will depart the yachts Wednesday after lunch for a private bus tour to the Highlands of Santa Cruz Island.
 Checkout is Thursday morning at 8 am after a full breakfast.
 Transportation is provided back to the Baltra Airport for the flight to the mainland.

 Taxes & Fees: